pitocoofc/Ndj-lib/README.md

 https://github.com/pitocoofc/NDJ-LIB-HUB.git

+The Lua test failed...
+The bot came online but the commands just didn't respond...
+I'm stuck on the response... we already have Slash registered, etc.

+I'm deciding on a new language for the library...
+I'm torn between Java, Python, C++, and C#.

 # Aviso muito importante

-Eu acabo de rodar a ndj-lib e portar para lua 5.4 e está funcionando e irei lancar uma versão oficial do ndj.lua...isso finalmente é um avanço
+Eu acabo de rodar a ndj-lib e portar para lua 5.4 e está funcionando e irei lançar uma versão oficial do ndj.lua...isso finalmente é um avanço